-Sathu Maavu or Homemade Cerelac powder is a nutritious healthy mix of all major food grains that you can offer your baby and family.
+Sathu Maavu or Homemade Cerelac powder is a nutritious healthy mix of many grains that you can offer your baby.
 For babies and toddlers, it is considered among the top most weight gaining food.

 Sathu Maavu is an excellent supplement to homemade food as it contains all vitamins and minerals required for your baby’s growing body.
 Babies with few teeth can easily gobble it all up.
-For babies with teeth, you can also try to make variations from the Sathu Maavu flour like pancakes and cupcakes.
+For babies with teeth, you can also try to make variations from it like pancakes and cupcakes.

 Making Sathu Maavu does seem like a daunting task.
 But once you begin, it really doesn’t take that long.
 Purchase and keep all the ingredients ready.
-Just dry roast all ingredients on your 3 or 4 burner gas – and all will get done in under an hour!
+Just dry roast all ingredients on your stove – and all will get done in an hour!

-If you are making the sprouted version, then yes it can take a day as you would have to soak some of the grains overnight in water.
-But that too is not very cumbersome.
-Just soak all the ingredients in filtered drinking water in separate containers the day before you are planning to make.
+If you are making the sprouted version, then it can take a day as you would have to soak some of the grains overnight in water.
+Just pre-soak all the ingredients in filtered drinking water in separate containers the day before you are planning to make.

-If you are also lucky enough to find one near your house, always give one kg of wheat or rice to them to grind before getting your baby’s powder done.
-This is so because it will cleanse their mill of all masalas or chillies which they have ground for someone else.
+Pro Tip: If you are making in bulk, and don’t want the tedious job of grinding them in your mixer grinder, then get it done at a power mill.
+Always give one kg of wheat or rice to grind before grinding your baby’s powder.
+This is so because it will cleanse their mill of all masalas or chillies which they have ground.
 This will ensure that your Sathu Maauv is not contaminated.

 Recipe for Making Sathu Maavu or Homemade Cerelac

 The best part of this recipe is that you can use any kind of grains you want.
-It is always better to eat the local grains which are produced.
+It is always better to eat the local grains which your family has been eating.
 Here are some of the food grains I chose to use.
-You can experiment and tweak recipe to customize for your baby
+You can experiment and tweak the recipe to customize for your baby.

 - Rice -500 gms (I used brown rice for more nutrition.
 I also added Assamese rice which was homegrown at our family farm)